Duration: 8 hours (Approx.) | Offered in: English

 Relax in air-conditioned comfort as you drive for around 45 minutes to St. George’s Monastery in Wadi Qelt.
 Along the way, you’ll pass by various religious sites: St. Theodosius’ Monastery, where some believe the wise men hid from Herod the Great after they visited the baby Jesus in Bethlehem, and al-Eizariya, which many believe to be Lazarus’ Bethany village.

 Stroll a short way down Qelt Valley to reach the monastery, which dates back to the fourth century, when monks first settled in the desert.
-They believed the site was where the Prophet Elijah was fed by ravens.
+They believed the site was where ravens fed the Prophet Elijah.
 We will explore the complex before driving a few minutes towards Bethlehem to Mar Saba.

-The largest monastery in the Jerusalem Wilderness, Mar Saba Monastery dates back to the fifth century AD and perches amid the southern cliffs of the Kidron Creek.
+The largest monastery in the Jerusalem Wilderness, Mar Saba Monastery, dates back to the fifth century AD and perches amid the southern cliffs of the Kidron Creek.
 Founded by Saint Sabas (Mar Saba in Arabic), it’s been extensively expanded and fortified over the years.
 Please note: women are not allowed to enter the monastery.
-Everyone will enjoy a panoramic view of the site, but only men will be allowed to go inside and tour the monastery.
+Everyone will enjoy a panoramic view of the site, but only men can go inside and tour the monastery.

 Your next stop is Beit Sahour, considered the city of the shepherds.
 Visit the Shepherd’s Field, where the angel appeared to the shepherds and told them about Jesus’ birth, then drive to a local restaurant for a classic falafel lunch.

-Finally, you’ll visit the Church of St. Catherine and the Milk Grotto shrine, and see Banksy’s graffiti pieces, before you drive back either to Checkpoint 300 or your Bethlehem hotel, where your tour will finish around 4 or 5 pm.
+Finally, you’ll visit the Church of St. Catherine and the Milk Grotto Church and see Banksy’s graffiti, before you drive back to Checkpoint 300 or your Bethlehem hotel, where your tour will finish around 4 or 5 pm.

 End of the day.